Guaranteed Rate Field

 Parking lots for Guaranteed Rate Field are available on both the north and south sides of 35th Street once you pass Wentworth Avenue (that includes Lot G, on the opposite side of the elevated train tracks that run just west of the park).

-Parking in a Guaranteed Rate Field lot typically costs $25, but advance purchase permits are available at a discount of $5, and parking rates fall to $10 for Sunday games.
+Parking in a Guaranteed Rate Field lot typically costs $27, but advance purchase permits are available at a small discount, and parking rates fall to $17 for Sunday games.
 Credit cards are also accepted at fare booths when you enter.
-For more information on parking at Guaranteed Rate Field, click here.
+You can follow the link for parking information at Guaranteed Rate Field and to purchase permits in advance.

 Chicago hotels near Guaranteed Rate Field